Lonnie Johnson (inventor)

 Lonnie George Johnson (born October 6, 1949) is an American inventor, aerospace engineer, and entrepreneur, best known for inventing the bestselling Super Soaker water gun in 1989.
-He was formerly employed at the U.S. Air Force and NASA, where he worked at the Jet Propulsion Laboratory.
+He previously served in the U.S. Air Force and worked at NASA's Jet Propulsion Laboratory.

 Early life

-Johnson was born in Mobile, Alabama on October 6, 1949.
-His mother, who finished high school, worked as a nurse's aide and his father, who didn't finish high school, was a World War II veteran.
-He had 5 siblings.
-His father explained the basic principles of electricity to Johnson at an early age, which inspired Johnson's love of inventing.
-Stating that he "always liked to tinker with things," Johnson earned the nickname "the Professor" from kids in the neighborhood, who would assist him with his creations.
-He once "tore up his sister's baby doll to see what made her eyes close".
-On another occasion, Johnson and the neighborhood children made a go-cart, with a motor Johnson built by himself out of metal from the local junkyard.
-He also tried to cook up rocket fuel in a saucepan but in doing so almost burned down the house.
+Johnson was born in Mobile, Alabama, on October 6, 1949.
+His mother worked as a nurse's aide and his father, who did not finish high school, was a World War II veteran.
+He has five siblings.
+His father explained the basic principles of electricity to Johnson at an early age, inspiring his love of inventing.
+Stating that he "always liked to tinker with things," Johnson earned the nickname "the Professor" from neighborhood children, who often assisted him with his creations.
+He once tore up his sister's baby doll to see what made her eyes close.
+On another occasion, Johnson and his friends built a go-kart powered by a lawnmower motor that he had reconstructed from junkyard scraps.
+He also attempted to cook up rocket fuel in a saucepan on the kitchen stove, causing an explosion that nearly burned down his family's home.

 Education

-As a teenager, Johnson attended Williamson High School, an all-black school in Mobile.
-He drew much of his inspiration from George Washington Carver.
-In 1968, Johnson represented his high school at a science fair in Alabama, where he was the only black student attending the fair; this was a time when African Americans had very little presence in science.
-There, he presented a robot he created, which he named "Linex," taking home the first-place prize.
-The robot was powered by compressed air.
+As a teenager, Johnson attended Williamson High School, an all-Black school in Mobile.
+He drew much of his early inspiration from the life and work of George Washington Carver.
+In 1968, Johnson represented his high school at a regional science fair at the University of Alabama, where he was the only Black student in attendance during an era when African Americans had very little representation in STEM fields.
+He presented a compressed-air-powered robot named "Linex," winning first prize.

-In 1969, shortly after graduating from high school, Johnson attended Tuskegee University, obtaining a B.S. in mechanical engineering in 1973 and a master's degree in nuclear engineering in 1975.
-He was awarded an honorary doctorate from Tuskegee University in 2018.
-After completing his master's degree, he worked for the U.S. Air Force, where he worked on the stealth bomber program, before eventually joining NASA's Jet Propulsion Laboratory in 1979.
+After graduating from high school in 1969, Johnson attended Tuskegee University on a scholarship, obtaining a B.S. in mechanical engineering in 1973 and a master's degree in nuclear engineering in 1975.
+He was later awarded an honorary doctorate from Tuskegee University in 2018.